sickmz/microw/README.md

 ## Usage

 1. Start a conversation with the bot on Telegram.
-2. Use the /start command to begin tracking an expense.
+2. Use the `/start` command to initiate interaction.
+3. Choose an action from the provided options: ✏️ Add, ❌ Delete, 📊 Charts, 📋 List or ❓ Help.
-3. Follow the bot's prompts to select a category, subcategory, and enter the price.
+4. Follow the bot's prompts.
-4. If you wish to cancel the process at any point, use the /cancel command.
-5. The expense will be recorded in the Google Spreadsheet upon successful entry.

 ## Contributing